Shiinzy8/Allover/Udemy/test_with_phpunit/README.md

     phpunit tests/ExampleTest
     phpunit tests/
     phpunit tests/ --filter=testReturnsFullName
+    phpunit -h = to show help for phpunit phpunit --color = add colors to output phpunit --verbose = add more information to output

 PHPUnit will run only methonds which names are begin with "test" word but there are alternative for this, in annotation to methods you should add "@test"

+For configuration PHPUnit we can use phpunit.xml file
+    we can add options to run by default we can add default folder for test or even specific name suppix